-Despite the great success of ICL, the working mechanism of ICL remains to be investigated.
-Recently, Dai et al. \cite{dai2022gpt} shed light on the connections between ICL and explicit fine-tuning.
-Specifically, ICL can be understood as a kind of implicit fine-tuning.
-ICL computes meta-gradients via forward computation, while explicit fine-tuning obtains gradients by back-propagation.
-A dual form exists between attention and gradient descent-based optimization \cite{dual-form-icml}, directly connecting the test input to demonstrations.
-However, the ICL models that can solve ordinary cases are hardly extended to solve more complex tasks by processing the demonstration examples once.
-This single-turn ICL strategy is incoordinate with the decision process of humans by learning from analogy.
-Concretely, humans usually learn from analogy via an iterative thinking process (e.g., analyzing demonstrations, reflecting on demonstrations, and forming abstract concepts).
-The models learned from demonstrations are able to extend their reasoning abilities at inference time by ``\textit{thinking for longer}'' or ``\textit{thinking multiple times}'' \cite{schwarzschild2021can}.
-These findings inspire us to ask a question: \textit{\textbf{Can we improve the performance of ICL by training demonstrations through several (iterative) forward inferences?}}
+However, these studies assume that the models process demonstrations only once (i.e., perform a single forward computation), which is incoordinate with the human decision-making process by learning from analogy.
+Humans usually learn from analogy via an iterative thinking process, such as analyzing demonstrations, reflecting on them, and forming abstract concepts.
+The models learned from demonstrations in inference time by ``\textit{thinking for longer}'' or ``\textit{thinking multiple times}'' \cite{schwarzschild2021can}.
+These findings inspire us to ask a question: \textit{\textbf{Can we boost the performance of ICL by learning from demonstrations through several (iterative) forward inferences?}}